 [Cheeseburger Dumplings at My Little Dumpling]

 Ma’am Sir kinda had me at “Ma’am Sir”.
-But this was one of those restaurants all of my foodie friends have been hyping since it first opened, so let’s just say this place has been at the top of my priority list for quite some time.
-I finally made it in for dinner a few weeks ago and was totally blown away by how fun the whole experience was – from the colorful space (that wallpaper and those hanging plants tho…) to the cocktails, to the actual food, it was all just fun.
-Ma’am Sir is located within a prime area in Silverlake and really brings something totally new and different to the already bustling neighborhood.
+But this was one of those restaurants all of my foodie friends have been hyping since it first opened.
+So, let’s just say this place has been at the top of my priority list for quite some time.
+I finally made it in for dinner a few weeks ago.
+Also, it was totally blown away by how fun the whole experience was.
+From the colorful space (that wallpaper and those hanging plants tho…) to the cocktails.
+Including the actual food, it was all just fun.
+Ma’am Sir is located within a prime area in Silverlake.
+It really brings something totally new and different to the already bustling neighborhood.

 The first thing to note about Simone is… she.is.stunning.
 A “nouveau art deco” work of art in my opinion.
-If your heart’s desire is to be surrounded by beauty and glamour as you sip one of the best cocktails in LA… Simone is your spot.
-Located in a semi-secret part of the Arts District in DTLA, Simone brings a little bit of sass and sophistication to the immediate area where its neighbors include the ever popular Urth Cafe and in true DTLA fashion: warehouses and apartment buildings.
-I actually went into Simone for brunch a few weeks ago, and while I thought the menu seemed a bit small and limited, what we did order was absolutely fantastic.
+Simone is your spot.
+Especially if your heart’s desire is to be surrounded by beauty and glamour as you sip one of the best cocktails in LA.
+Located in a semi-secret part of the Arts District in DTLA.
+Simone brings a little bit of sass and sophistication to the immediate area.
+Their neighbors include the ever popular Urth Cafe and in true DTLA fashion: warehouses and apartment buildings.
+I actually went into Simone for brunch a few weeks ago.
+I thought the menu seemed a bit small and limited, what we did order was absolutely fantastic.
 Sometimes less is more!
 And the Plantain-Polenta Pancake is not to be messed with!
 I’ve heard wonderful things about the dinner service, and can’t wait to see for myself soon enough.

 Again with a name worth going in for alone??
 “My Little Dumpling“?!
 I love it.
 And fortunately, the name is just as cute as the restaurant itself and the whole staff as well.
 Heck, even the food is cute, I’ll go there.
 My Little Dumpling opened just a few weeks ago on West Third Street.
 They had already created quite the buzz for themselves over their let’s just say “non-traditional” dim sum style dining experience.
 Have you ever wanted to marry a cheeseburger and a dumpling?
 Or a Reuben with an egg roll?
 At My Little Dumpling… many things are possible, and surprisingly delicious!
 If however, you’re a dumpling purist (trust me, I get it), fear not.
 My Little Dumpling offers plenty of familiar and beloved dim sum favorites.
 Did I mention the cozy decor is kind of an Instagram dream?

 It’s rooftop season people, and if there’s a hot new roof in town (lol) it’s Margot’s in Culver City.
-I swear it felt like I’d been waiting years to see what would finally open up as a restaurant at the gorgeous and more often than not, empty space, located a the top of PLATFORM’s highest point.
-The space was definitely meant to be a place to come and enjoy the views – preferably with a cocktail in hand.
-I recently went into Margot for drinks and was genuinely impressed by how beautiful and functional they made the entire – and entirely huge – space.
+I swear it felt like I’d been waiting years to see what would finally open up as a restaurant at the gorgeous and more often than not, empty space.
+It’s located a the top of PLATFORM’s highest point.
+The space was definitely meant to be a place to come and enjoy the views.
+Preferably, with a cocktail in hand.
+I recently went into Margot for drinks.
+I was genuinely impressed by how beautiful and functional they made the entire – and entirely huge – space.

-Now, things to note: the drinks were good, I have heard mostly good things about the food (I haven’t tried yet so I sadly cannot personally attest!), but the space is definitely Margot’s main selling point.
-I have a love/loathe relationships with rooftop bars/restaurants as I feel like they attract… some of my not favorite people (sorry!!!
-I’m getting old!!!)
-BUT, if you go at a reasonable hour before the rush, I have no doubt you will be able to happily bask in all of its sun-drenched glory, without too many douchebags killing your vibe.
+Now, things to note: the drinks were good.
+I have heard mostly good things about the food, but I haven’t tried yet so I sadly cannot personally attest!
+However, the space is definitely Margot’s main selling point.
+I have a love/loathe relationships with rooftop bars/restaurants as I feel like they attract.
+Also, some of my not favorite people (sorry!!!
+I’m getting old!!!).
+BUT, if you go at a reasonable hour before the rush, I have no doubt you will be able to happily bask in all of its sun-drenched glory.
+Especially, without too many douchebags killing your vibe.